Televisions

 Both of these places were furnished with Samsung televisions.
 Both of these places had frustrating televisions with poor colors, poor sound and a significant lack of controls even though they were different models.
 They were still Samsung televisions but different models.

 There is no doubt that I've been spoiled by the Sony televisions I've owned over the decades and especially in recent years and that has had a significant impact on my expectations.
 Also, being a photographer and videographer has refined my vision for even fine nuances in quality.
 Anyone who thinks a cellphone takes a photo as good as a real camera does, does not have an eye for the nuances of visual quality.
 It is likely these same people who probably think Samsung makes great televisions.
 To be fair, in my opinion, Samsung isn't the only relatively expensive brand selling junk.
-Additionally, the two most well-known camera brands are mostly junk, in my opinion, too (excluding the top tier models).
+Additionally, the two most well-known camera brands are mostly junk too, in my opinion (excluding the top tier models).

 Decades of being a musician has also refined my hearing for quality.
 Both of these Samsung televisions sounded no better than a small AM transistor radio from the 1960s.
 Changing the audio settings did little, if anything, to improve the quality.
 On one television we encountered, it did help ever so slightly but there were no such user settings on the other.